 Surprising Research Results Underline the Importance of Domestic Sprinklers

-Recently, research by Derbyshire Fire & Rescue has highlighted an inability of children, in particular male children, to wake up on activation of standard domestic smoke alarms.
+Recently, domestic sprinklers and research by Derbyshire Fire & Rescue have highlighted an inability of children, in particular male children, to wake up on activation of standard domestic smoke alarms.

 Now, while anyone who shares a dwelling with adolescent children may not find this particularly surprising, the research was carried out on children aged between 2 – 13 years of age!